adloky/smalls/benoni-b-ss.md

 **9.Qb3**

-This is a risky move as it allows us to double White?s pawns on the kingside.
+This is a risky move as it allows us to double White's pawns on the kingside.
 White realizes that his move order has allowed us to exchange the light-squared bishop, and goes for this last moment resource.

 **9...Bxf3 10.Qxb7 Nbd7**